danielgafni/website/www/content/blog/cloud-computing-eks-part-1/index.md

 {{ remote_text(src="blog/cloud-computing-eks-part-1/src/terraform/eks/main.tf") }}
 ```
 </details>

+The terraform code creates a local variable `local.cluster_subdomain`.
+We compose it as following: `k8s-<region>-<cluster-name>`.
+This is a human-readable sensible default as cluster names are unique per region.
+We will be assigning `k8s-<region>-<cluster-name>.<domain>` to Traefik's LoadBalancer later on.

 Notice how the cluster only has a single Node Group.
 This is because we are going to be using Karpenter for node provisioning.